Opening a database connection v126.96.36.199

-EDBConnection object is responsible for handling the communication between an instance of Advanced Server and a .NET application.
-Before you can access data stored in an Advanced Server database, you must create and open an
+EDBConnection object is responsible for handling the communication between an instance of EDB Postgres Advanced Server and a .NET application.
+Before you can access data stored in an EDB Postgres Advanced Server database, you must create and open an

-The examples that follow demonstrate the basic steps for connecting to an instance of Advanced Server.
+The examples that follow show the basic steps for connecting to an instance of Advanced Server.
 You must:

 - Import the namespace

 EDBConnectionobject by passing a connection string as a parameter to the constructor for the